 - You're comfortable with income ceilings

-The winning approach I discovered: Start with referral marketing for quick wins, then transition to affiliate marketing for long-term wealth.
+The winning approach I discovered when comparing affiliate vs referral: Start with referral marketing for quick wins, then transition to affiliate marketing for long-term wealth.

 Phase 1 (Months 1-3): Focus on referral programs to generate $500-1,000/month quick income.
 Use this to fund your affiliate marketing setup.